grisuno/LazyOwn/COMMANDS.md

 To generate a PHP backdoor protected with the password 's3cr3t', use the following command:
 $ weevelygen s3cr3t

+## changeme
+Executes a changeme scan on a specified target URL or host.

+Usage:
+    changeme [-o <output file>] --oa -t 20 rhost

+If a URL is provided as an argument, it will be used as the target for the scan.
+Otherwise, it will use the target specified in self.params["rhost"].

+## enum4linux_ng
+Performs enumeration of information from a target system using `enum4linux-ng`.

+1. Executes the `enum4linux-ng` command with the `-A` option to gather extensive information from the specified target.

+:param line: This parameter is not used in the current implementation but could be used to pass additional options or arguments if needed.
+:param rhost: The target host for enumeration, specified in the `params` dictionary.

+:returns: None

+Manual execution:
+To manually enumerate information from a system, use the following command:
+    enum4linu-ng -A <target_host>

+Replace `<target_host>` with the IP address or hostname of the target system.

+For example:
+    enum4linux-ng -A 192.168.1.10

+## fuzz
+Executes a web server fuzzing script with user-provided parameters.

+This function prompts the user for the necessary parameters to run the fuzzing script, including the target IP, port, HTTP method, directory, file extension, and expected status codes.

+Usage:
+    fuzzing

+Parameters:
+    line (str): The command line input for the function (not used directly in the current implementation).

+Returns:
+    None

+Example:
+    To run the fuzzing script, enter the required parameters when prompted by the function.

+## sharpshooter
+Executes a payload creation framework for the retrieval and execution of arbitrary CSharp source code.
+SharpShooter is capable of creating payloads in a variety of formats, including HTA, JS, VBS, and WSF.

+Usage:
+    sharpshooter [-o <output file>] --oa -t 20 rhost

+This function installs SharpShooter if it is not already installed, prompts the user for the payload type, and then runs SharpShooter to create a payload based on the specified type.

+Parameters:
+    line (str): The command line input for the function (not used directly in the current implementation).

+Returns:
+    None

+Example:
+    To create a payload using SharpShooter, ensure you have already generated shellcode using lazymsfvenom or venom, and then run this function to specify the payload type and generate the final payload file.

+## sliver_server
+Starts the Sliver server and generates a client configuration file for connecting clients.
+Provides options to download the Sliver client for Windows, Linux, or macOS.

+Usage:
+    sliver-server [flags]
+    sliver-client [command]

+This function installs Sliver if it is not already installed, starts the Sliver server, generates the necessary certificates, and creates a client configuration file.
+It also provides options to download the client for different operating systems.

+Parameters:
+    line (str): The command line input for the function (not used directly in the current implementation).

+Returns:
+    None

+Example:
+    To start the Sliver server, generate the necessary certificates, and download the client, run this function.
+Choose the appropriate client download option based on the operating system.

+## gencert
+Generates a certificate authority (CA), client certificate, and client key.

+Returns:
+    str: Paths to the generated CA certificate, client certificate, and client key.

 ## find_tgts
 No description available.